 You can calculate your number by filling out the “Personal Allowances Worksheet,” on page 3 of the W-4.

-To start, fill out questions A-H on that fun little worksheet.
+To fill out a W-4, start with questions A-H on that fun little worksheet.
 Here’s what it looks like:

 Lines A-C should be pretty straightforward.
 In this section, people typically claim:

 - 1 for themselves as a personal allowance

 - 1 if they’re married and file a joint return

 - 1 if they file as head of household